StevenBlack/vocab/readme.md

 ### inure
 To become hardened and unaffected by hardship, difficulty or attack.
 The boy was teased so often for being shorter than his classmates that after a while he became inured to the taunting words and tried out for the basketball team.
-Pronounced JN-YOOR.

 ### invective